Levminer/authme-docs/web-import.md

-## Import
+# Import

--   Quick tutorial on how to import to Authme Web.
+Quick tutorial on how to import your 2FA codes.

-## In Authme Web
+## Authme Web

-1. Go to the Advanced tab.
+1. Go to the Tools tab.

-1. Click the Upload QR code(s) button.
+1. Click the Import button.

 1. Select the picture(s) you want to upload.